Milan Jeremić (basketball): Professional career

-After playing for Partizan Belgrade's academy, he was given Greek citizenship, under the name of Milan Sagias, and he then played for the Greek club Iraklis, from 1995 to 1998.
+After playing for Partizan Belgrade's academy, Greek club Iraklis acquired his rights for 32 million drachmas.
+Following his transfer he was given Greek citizenship, under the name of Milan Sagias, and played for Iraklis, from 1995 to 1998.
 He moved to Belgium, to play with Maes Aalst Okapi.
-He also played in the Italian league with Olimpia Milano (1999-00), and in Poland, with Unia Tarnów (2000–01).
+He also played in the Italian league with Olimpia Milano (1999–00), and in Poland, with Unia Tarnów (2000–01).

 He moved back to Greece, and played with AGE Halkida, and then returned to Serbia, where he played with Vojvodina, in 2002–03.
 He returned to Greece again, where he then played with AGE Halkida, MENT, Ionikos Lamias, and Trikala 2000.